OpenEnergyPlatform/academy/docs/courses/04_upload.md

 ## What does 'publish' mean?

 To publish something generally means to make it accessable to people.
 In this case specifically it stands for:
-- Move table from the model draft to a target data theme on the OEP For data to be publish onto the OEP it must have an Open Data license.
+- Move table from the model draft to a target data theme on the OEP.
+For data to be publish onto the OEP it must have an Open Data license.
 :oep-icon-text: For further information see [SPDX-Datalicense list](https://spdx.org/licenses/)